-Bhutan's climate is maybe more differing than that of some other comparably estimated region on the world.
-The atmosphere of Bhutan changes with rise, creating striking meteorological differentiations, and varying exposures to daylight and dampness loaded breezes bring about complex nearby varieties.
+Bhutan's climate is maybe more different than that of some other comparably estimated regions of the world.
+The atmosphere of Bhutan changes with rising, creating striking meteorological differentiations, and varying exposures to daylight and dampness-loaded breezes bring about complex nearby varieties.
 Three head climatic districts can be recognized: the hot, humid, subtropical tract of the Duars Plain and its contiguous lower regions; the cooler locale of the Lesser Himalayas; and the snowcapped tundra area of the Great Himalayas.
 A calm atmosphere happens just in the focal mountain valleys.
 For example, in Thimphu, in the nation's west-focal district, in January, high temperatures are generally in the low 50s F (around 12 °C) and low temperatures in the mid-30s F (around 2 °C); in July, Thimphu's temperatures are to some degree hotter, commonly ascending to the mid-60s F (around 19 °C) and dropping to the mid-50s F (around 13 °C).
-The rest of the nation encounters either outrageous warmth, as in the Duars, or extraordinary cold, as in the north.
+The rest of the nation encounters either outrageous warmth, as in the Duars or extraordinary cold, as in the north.